Dunamisss/Custom-HTTPS-Proxy-Checker/README.md

 ---

 This Proxy Checker is provided for educational use only.
-The author [Your Name] is not responsible for how it is used or any consequences resulting from its use.
+The author Dunamis is not responsible for how it is used or any consequences resulting from its use.